lets-getitnow/discord_knowledge_bot/README.md

 The bot requires the following environment variables to be set in a `.env` file:

 - `DISCORD_TOKEN`: Your Discord bot token from the Discord Developer Portal
+- `DISCORD_APP_ID`: Your Discord application ID from the Discord Developer Portal
 - `OPENAI_API_KEY`: Your OpenAI API key from the OpenAI platform

 These are loaded automatically when the bot starts.